stream-utils/raw-body/README.md

 - `res` - the result, either as a `String` if an encoding was set or a `Buffer` otherwise.

-If an error occurs, the stream will be paused, and you are responsible for correctly disposing the stream.
+If an error occurs, the stream will be paused, everything unpiped, and you are responsible for correctly disposing the stream.
 For HTTP requests, no handling is required if you send a response.
 For streams that use file descriptors, you should `stream.destroy()` or `stream.close()` to prevent leaks.